Urban Advocacy Corps

-We aim to prevent domestic and intimate partner violence (DIPV), improve system response to DIPV, and expand support for survivors of DIPV.
+Our mission is to reduce intimate partner violence in Detroit by improving the community response, increasing availability of resources and heightening awareness.
+We are advocating for safer, empowered communities.
 In pursuit of these goals, we conduct research, build collaboration, and take targeted action.
 Read on to learn more about the importance of addressing domestic/intimate partner violence in Detroit, our current efforts, and how you can help support this work.

 IPV High-Risk Alert System (HRA)